 By strategically contributing to your HSA and other retirement accounts, you can reduce your tax burden and increase financial stability in your retirement years.
-According to the latest retiree healthcare cost estimate by Employee Benefit Research Institute (EBRI), a married couple with median prescription drug expenses will need approximately \$296,000, on average, to pay for their medical needs in retirement.3
+According to the latest retiree healthcare cost estimate by Employee Benefit Research Institute (EBRI), a married couple with median prescription drug expenses enrolled in Medigap will need approximately \$413,000,3 on average, to pay for their medical needs in retirement.